AlexSchinnerl/dataCite/README.md

 We got a xml from an Alma export and want to transform it in a xml file suitable for uploading to the dataCite Website.

 ## How it works
-The programm takes an Alma export file as input and it is basically searching for a specific datafield tag in the xml Tree.
-Then take the information of the field (text, attributes, ...) an asign them to a xml tag corresponding to the template needed to upload the xml at the dataCite website.
+The programm takes an Alma export file as input and searches for a specific field tag in the xml tree.
+Then take the information of the field (text, attributes, ...) an asign them to a xml tag corresponding to the template needed to upload at the dataCite website.

 <u>Note!</u> Some Fields are filled with features, specially tailored to meet the needs of the JKU and would need adaptation if used in a different university.

-## Libraries
-* xml.etree.ElementTree
-* re
+# How to run
+Replace the content of the inputFile.xml with your exported file and run the main.py.
+The produced output and a logFile containing some caveats is stored in the output folder.

 # Files
 ## xml Files